 US National Conference

-The United States National Conference shall oversee all affairs pertaining to its various ministries.
-The US National Conference shall establish policies pertaining to the ministry of the Church of the United Brethren in Christ, United States of America.
+The United States National Conference shall oversee all affairs pertaining to the ministry of the Church of the United Brethren in Christ, United States of America.

 The National Conference Covenant affirms a church’s membership in and support of the Church of the United Brethren in Christ, USA.